kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Data_Streaming_Platform_with_Apache_Kafka/README.md

 ## Technologies Used
 - **Apache Kafka:** A distributed streaming platform that enables building real-time data pipelines and streaming applications.
 Kafka is used in this project to handle the publishing, storage, and processing of streams of records.
 - **ZooKeeper:** A centralized service for maintaining configuration information and providing distributed synchronization.
 In project, ZooKeeper ensures that all Kafka nodes within the cluster are consistently managed and kept in sync, which is essential for the proper functioning of our distributed streaming platform.
+- **Apache Avro:** : A data serialization format.
+In this project, Apache Avro is used to define schemas for our data, which are stored in Schema Registry.
+This setup ensures compatibility between the producers and consumers, and provides a robust mechanism for enforcing data contracts, managing schema evolution, and making Kafka data flows more efficient and reliable.
 - **Postgres:** An relational database system that is used in this project to store and manage the structured data generated from Kafka streams, supporting complex queries and data analysis.
 - **Docker:** A tool for developing, shipping, and running applications inside lightweight and portable containers.
 In this project, Docker is utilized to containerize all of our running services.
 - **Docker Compose:** A tool for defining and managing multi-container Docker applications.
 In this project, Docker Compose is used to configure and connect the Kafka, ZooKeeper, Jupyter Notebook and Postgres containers, simplifying the process of deploying the interconnected services.